kiranrandhi/bb-2021-analytics/Capstone/README.md

-# Capstone Project Rubric:
+# Capstone Project:

-The Capstone Project is a way to showcase all the learnings from the track.
+The Capstone Project is a way to showcase all the learnings from the Data & Analytics track in a working example.
 You are expected to pick one of the use cases below.
 For an actual implementation, research something that might be usable in your current organization or customer.
 Think how it might be used to enhance or develop Analytics within your organization.